 2. Classic kitchen makeover with grey Shaker cabinets and marble worktops

 This tired kitchen lacked storage and that all important style factor.
 But thanks to the addition of a partition wall between the kitchen wall and utility room, a stunning marble-topped peninsula unit could be placed up against it.
 The additional wall space was the perfect spot for some chic shaker style cabinetry.

-3. Sunny kitchen makeover with grey and white units and yellow accents
+3. Grey kitchen makeover with yellow accents

 An extension to bring everyone together is how this makeover can be summed up.
 The transformation of this space into kitchen/diner/mini living area ensured it became the true heart of this four-bedroom semi.
 The introduction of bold splashes of canary yellow also added a fun touch to this sleek space.